Welcome to today's edition of the Rush 24-7 podcast.

 So he's got a problem there.

-Well, somebody in the drive-by has understands part of what's going on here that immigration is a big issue, and that Senator McCain has problems with it in his own party.
+Somebody in the drive-bys understands part of what's going on here, that immigration is a big issue and that Senator McCain has problems with it in his own party.

-Fred Barnes is still suggesting that Senator McCain call me and come buy my estate here in South Florida while he is here campaigning for the Republican primary uh election here on Tuesday.
+Fred Barnes is still suggesting that Senator McCain call me and come by my estate here in South Florida while he is here campaigning for the Republican primary election here on Tuesday.

-This was on Fox News channel last night with Brit Britt Hume, the special report show.
+This was on Fox News channel last night with Britt Hume, the special report show.

 If I were campaigning as a conservative, I wouldn't worry about what Tom DeLay says, but I would worry about what Rush Limbaugh says.